-It is recommended that candidates contemplating studying for the P&IQ qualification should contact their Club's training manager along with their line manager who will be able to provide advice and support.
+Candidates contemplating studying for the P&IQ qualification are recommended to contact their Clubs training manager along with their line manager who will be able to provide advice and support.

 Candidates are also recommended to talk to colleagues who have already sat one or more of the P&IQ exams and learn from their experiences.